w3f/polkadot-wiki/docs/learn/learn-guides-transfers.md

 ## Calculating Fees with Polkadot-JS

-To calculate fees you can fo to Developer > Runtime Calls and select the following extrinsics:
+To calculate fees you can go to Developer > Runtime Calls and select the following extrinsics:

 - `transactionPaymentApi.queryInfo`
 - `transactionPaymentApi.queryFeeDetails`